 Prerequisite(s): admission to the honours program Students complete a research project on a topic of interest to them, related to the field of child and youth study, under faculty supervision.
 Sample projects include interviews, surveys, media studies, literature reviews, policy analyses, and observation studies.
 The outcome will normally be an oral presentation and a written thesis.

 Chinese (CHIN)

-Alexandra Tsedryk, BA, BEd (Minsk State University), MA (Western), PhD (Dalhousie), Associate Professor knowledge of Mandarin cannot take this course for credit.
+Alexandra Tsedryk, BA, BEd (Minsk State University), MA (Western), PhD (Dalhousie), Associate Professor

 CHIN 1101